A Proud Heritage

 What is the Cherokee Nation Today?

 The Cherokee Nation today is an active leader in education, housing, vocational training, business and economic development.
-We are the largest Indian tribe in the United States with well over 300,000 tribal citizens.
-Over 70,000 Cherokee reside within a 7,000 square mile geographical area, which is not a reservation but rather a federally-recognized, truly sovereign nation covering most of northeast Oklahoma.
+We are the largest Indian tribe in the United States with well over 315,000 tribal citizens.
+More than 110,000 Cherokees reside within a 7,000 square mile geographical area, which is not a reservation but rather a federally-recognized, truly sovereign nation covering most of northeast Oklahoma.
 Its jurisdictional service area encompasses eight entire counties along with portions of six others.
 As one of only three such federally-recognized Cherokee tribes, the Cherokee Nation has both the sovereign right and the responsibility to exercise control and development over our tribal assets, including more than 66,000 acres of land and 96 miles of the Arkansas Riverbed.

-Executive power is vested in the Principal Chief, the legislative power in the Tribal Council and judicial power in the Cherokee Nation Judicial Appeals Tribunal.
+Executive power is vested in the Principal Chief, the legislative power in the Tribal Council and judicial power in the Cherokee Nation Supreme Court.

 The position of Deputy Principal Chief is also part of the executive branch.
-The Deputy Principal Chief presides over the Tribal Council during their monthly meetings.
 The Principal Chief, Deputy Principal Chief and council members are elected to four-year terms by registered tribal voters.
-Council members represent the five districts of the Cherokee Nation within its 14-county jurisdictional area.
+Council members represent the fifteen districts of the Cherokee Nation within its 14-county jurisdictional area, plus Cherokees who live outside of the tribe's boundaries ("at-large").
+There are a total of 17 Tribal Council members.
+The Speaker of the Council presides over the Tribal Council during their monthly meetings.

-The judicial branch of tribal government includes the District Court and Judicial Appeals Tribunal, which is directly comparable to the U.S. Supreme Court.
-The tribunal consists of three members who are appointed by the Principal Chief and confirmed by the council.
+The judicial branch of tribal government includes the District Court and Supreme Court, which is directly comparable to the U.S. Supreme Court.
+The Cherokee Nation Supreme Court consists of five judges who are appointed by the Principal Chief and confirmed by the Tribal Council.
 It is the highest court of the Cherokee Nation and oversees internal legal disputes as well as the District Court.
 The District Judge and an Associate District Judge preside over the tribe’s District Court and hear all cases brought before it under jurisdiction of the Cherokee Nation Judicial Code.

 The Cherokee Nation authorized the negotiation of a tribal self-governance agreement for direct funding from the U.S. Congress on February 10, 1990.
 This agreement authorizes the tribe to plan, conduct, consolidate and administer programs and receive direct funding to deliver services to tribal members.
 Self-governance is a change from the paternalistic control the federal government has exercised in the past, to the full-tribal responsibility for self-government and independence initially intended by treaties with sovereign Indian nations.